nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * Pros: Code is much less coupled.
 Much easier to maintain.
     * Cons: A lot of work was required to decouple the existing `Person` implementation from AB-3.

+### Transaction functionality

+#### Implementation
+The Transaction Functionality will allow users to store a transaction and assign it to a client.
+User will have to specify the client the transaction will be assigned to, and input all the transaction's attributes.

+The current implementation of `Transaction` class is similar to `Person` class.
+Every field/attribute of transaction needs to extend from the `TransactionField` class.
+The `Transaction` class will have a list of `TransactionField`s in which all of it's fields must be registered in the `TransactionFieldRegistry`.
+Each field is either a required field or an optional field.

+Transaction class consists of fields `Amount`, `TransactionDate`, `DueDate`, and `Note`.

+#### Design considerations

+**Aspect: How it executes**

+* **Alternative 1:** Create a list (`FilteredList`) of Transactions, controlled by `ModelManager`.
+  Everytime a user create a transaction, a new instance of transaction will be added to the list and a client specified by its unique identifier (`Email`) will be referenced by this transaction.
+To list all the transactions of a particular client, the `FilteredList` should be updated to only contain `Transaction` with a reference to the client's id.
+    * Pros: Consistent design with the `Person` class.
+    * Cons: Have to handle cases when a user is updated/removed.
+The input specified by the users corresponds to the index of the displayed clients/users.
+Hence we need to retrieve the client's attributes before initializing the Transaction object.

+* **Alternative 2 (current implementation):** Every `Person` object has a list of transactions which will be initialized with an empty list.
+Each time a user add a transaction, the object will be added into the specified `Person`'s Transaction List.
+    * Pros: Easy to implement
+    * Cons: Lower abstraction especially when displaying the transaction to the UI.
+Inconsistent design in comparison to the `Person` class.

 ### Undo

 #### Implementation